 Not all programs include airfare and you may have to book your own flight.
-The Office of International Studies cannot book flights for you for programs that exclude airfare but we can help get you started.
+The Office of Global Education cannot book flights for you for programs that exclude airfare but we can help get you started.

 In order to find a flight, you have the following two choices:

 There are some travel agencies that specialize in student travel.
 The most well-known are Student Universe and STA Travel.
 Students can usually find low fares with Student Universe and STA.
 STA also sells the International Student Identity Cards.
 These cards provide discounts in certain foreign cities and travel insurance, and they are required if you want to book a flight with STA.
 You can book flights on the website or call to speak to an agent.
 The STA website is also filled with useful student travel information.
 Please be aware that if money is a concern, you may not get the lowest price possible when using a travel agent.

 Do It Yourself

 The following are just a few of the numerous options on the Web to help you find a flight.
 We suggest you check out a few options and compare prices and itineraries.
 Also, if you purchase anything on the Web make sure it is a secure site.
 Double-check all dates, locations, and details before entering payment information.
 Generally, tickets purchased online are nonrefundable.

 - Do not purchase an airplane ticket until you are accepted by Goucher/an affiliate program